oulrich1/windmill_farm/README.md

 Controls:
 ------------------------------------------
+    Windmill Farm:
     [  :   Resets the windmill sim
-    y   :   Rotates about the Y-Axis in only one direction CW s   :   Star/Stop the windmill
+    o/O   :   Rotates about the Y-Axis in only one direction CW p/P   :   Star/Stop the windmill

+    Camera Controls:
+    w:  Move Forward
+    a:  Move Backward
+    s:  Strafe Left
+    d:  Strafe Right

+    x:  Thrust Up (Strafe Up)
+    z:  Thrust Down (Strafe Down)

+    q:  Yaw Left
+    e:  Yaw Right

+    LEFT_ARROW  :   Roll Left
+    RIGHT_ARROW :   Roll Right
+    UP_ARROW    :   Pitch Down
+    DOWN_ARROW  :   Pitch Up

 Code:
 ------------------------------------------
     (Overview of file/design heirarchy)
     Main.cpp -> Game -> Windmill -> Geometry -> Angel.h

-    Windmill is the bulk of the program; handles sending it's own data to the GPU.
-It also handles the display functions

-    Game.cpp is essentially the object's controller.

-    Main just starts the Windmill simulation.
+                     -> Camera

 Challenges:
 ------------------------------------------
-    -> Much less GL challenge, and more of design challenge -> Decisions about implementation were the most challenging:
-        ->> Decision between rotation about Y vs
-        ->> (vs) changing the view matrix.. but it turned out ->> changing the models with the view matrix changed clipping plane => todo: eventually figure out why it was doing that

-        ->> blade rotation wasn't too bad
-            => however: i might have to rethink how i am doing the matrix cacluation
+    -> Camera.. that was the challenge..
+    -> Trying to figure out how to orient
+        Camera was the most difficult:
+            Specifically: components of the thetas

+    -> Change the basis of the system and found angle components from that...

+    -> Working on the random Landscape